Behind the Scenes Farm Tour

 B~ and her favorite “crazy-haired” chicken

-Our Jersey cows produce the delicious creamy milk.
-Cows are on pasture when possible.
-Drought, floods, & temperatures all affect pasture growth.
-When pastures are not adequate cows are fed hay.
-Obviously you can’t have pasture growing when it’s -25 degrees (yes we had that winter of 2018… don’t ask, it was a bad winter and some of our animals didn’t make it.)
+Obviously, you can’t have pasture growing when it’s -25 degrees not including windchill, (yes we had that winter of 2018.
+Don’t ask.. it was a bad winter and some of our animals didn’t make it.)

-The Milk House is where the bulk tank is.
 This is the cooling/storage tank for the raw milk.
-The tank cools the milk & agitates it so the cream doesn't separate.
-Once it’s bottled, then the cream will separate for your butter making adventures!
+The tank cools and agitates the milk so the cream doesn't separate.

 Candy & Malibu